World of WearableArt 2025: RISE

 Content Creation - Screen Design - Encoders

-An audience of 60,000 comes together every year to escape into the World of WearableArt, moving art off the wall and onto the body.
-Often described as “breathtaking” and “spectacular” the show is a fusion of fashion, art, theatre, circus and live entertainment.
+An audience of 60,000 comes together every year to escape into the World of WearableArt, taking art off the wall and onto the moving body.
+Often described as “breathtaking” and “spectacular”, the show is a fusion of fashion, art, theatre, circus, and live entertainment.

-Alongside filming, we also chose to 3D scan the garments (and some of the dancers!) for the Myths & Legends section, this enabled us to bring them into our 3D tools and relight and texture them as large-scale statues.
+Alongside filming, we also chose to 3D scan the garments (and some of the dancers!) for the Myths & Legends section, enabling us to bring them into our 3D tools and relight and texture them as large-scale statues.

 5x Switchable Film Surfaces (Opaque/Transparent)